jexxa-projects/Jexxa/tutorials/BookStore/README.md

 ## Implementing Application Core

+General note: There are several books, courses, tutorials available describing how to implement an application core using the patterns of DDD.
+The approach used in this tutorial should not be considered as reference but just as one meaningful approach.

 ### 1. Mapping to DDD patterns
 First we map the functionality of the application to DDD patterns